 BUT THAT ISN’T NECESSARILY THE CASE IF YOU COME PREPARED WITH INTERVIEW QUESTIONS AND ANSWERS.

-I’m not advocating that veterans approach the experience with arrogance but with a sense of confidence about what they offer and how to communicate their expectations.
+I’m not advocating that military spouses approach the experience with arrogance but with a sense of confidence about what they offer and how to communicate their expectations.
 We see a lot of typical job interview questions that seem to be standard protocol, the goal is preparation!

 The interview process is a two-way street that should give both you and the potential employer a sense of what the other can offer.
 Master the 5 things to do to prepare for a job interview to increase your chances of getting hired and WIN the dreaded interview process.

-You can get the ball rolling at the upcoming G.I.
-Jobs Virtual Career Expo, where you can chat one-on-one with recruiters looking to hire veterans.
-Registration is free, but seats are limited, so be sure to reserve your spot at the link below today!
+You can get the ball rolling at the upcoming Military Spouse Virtual Career Expo, where you can chat one-on-one with recruiters looking to hire military spouses.
+Registration is free, but seats are limited, so be sure to reserve your spot!

 Research is one of the first things you do when preparing for a job interview.
 Either before or as soon as a company has scheduled an interview with you, look up the company and do some in-depth research.
 You want to establish a couple of things: